crate/croud/docs/configuration.rst

 :``profiles``:

-    There is just one profile configured in thedefault configuration file.
+    There is just one profile configured in the default configuration file.
     You would only need different profiles if you want to authenticate as different users or use different default organizations.